Will the new benchmark be Level 6?

-What are your plans for exams in 2015?
+What are your plans for exams this year?
 Have you stopped at Level 4?
 Are you moving forward to Level 6?
 If you are moving forward to achieve Level 6, which route are you taking and how did you decide on that route?
 What is your main concern about taking more exams?

 You can get your learning statement by logging into the CII website and requesting it, or call or email them.

 Also, for more information regarding the Advanced Diploma in Financial Planning and the resources we offer to support you in your studies, visit:

 Further information about the CII Advanced Diploma in Financial Planning and becoming a Chartered Financial Planner can be found at: